-The Knowle and Station Road Conservation Areas are focused on the village centres and contain a mix of commerical and residential uses.
+The Knowle and Dorridge (Station Approach) Conservation Areas are focused on the village centres and contain a mix of commerical and residential uses.
 The design and appearance of new shop fronts and advertisements in particular can have a significant impact on character and appearance, for example where neon lighting is proposed.
-Not all new shop fronts and advertisements require planning permission but, where thy do, this policy intends to strengthen the existing Council guidance, some of which is now quite old, by incorporating it into this Neighbourhood Plan policy.
+Not all new shop fronts and advertisements require planning permission or advertisement consent; but, where they do, this policy intends to strengthen the existing Council guidance, some of which is now quite old, by incorporating it into this Neighbourhood Plan policy.